swarajmutalik/Web-Dev/CSS Specificity/README.md

 - CSS Specificity and Cascade are the fundamental concepts in CSS that help in determining which style should be applied to the elements on a webpage.

+- Understanding these helps the developers in resolving the conflicts when multiple styles target the same element, ensuring the correct design and functionality.

 - CSS Specificity is a scoring system that is used by the browser to decide which CSS rule should take precedence when multipe rules target the same element.

 - The specificity of a selector is calculated based on its components.